 - You are not dating.

-As a backpacker trotting the world, I could never drink tequila.
+As a black backpacker trotting the world throughout my youth, I could never drink tequila.
 Because I did not know anyone around me and all my trip money was in my pocket.
+And the next day I had to get up and travel to the next city…

 If you go to a party with a big offered bar, don’t get excited; follow your usual drinking pattern.
 You’ll recognize your drink if: